MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Structuring zones for performance {#zone-performance}

-To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD minimize the use of AliasMode records, and choose TargetName to be a domain for which the client will have already issued address queries (see {{client-behavior}}, {{optimizations}}).
+To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD minimize the use of AliasMode records, and SHOULD choose TargetName according to a predictable convention that is known to the client, so that clients can issue A and/or AAAA queries for TargetName in advance (see {{optimizations}}).
+Unless otherwise specified, the convention is to set TargetName to the service name for an initial ServiceMode record, or to "." if it is reached via an alias.
 For foo://foo.example.com:8080, this might look like:

     $ORIGIN example.com. ; Origin